Bruton Parish Church: Country parish changes its role

 Conditions at Jamestown had made it problematic to serve as capital of the colony, and during the second half of the 17th century, sessions of the House of Burgesses and Governor's Council had periodically relocated to Middle Plantation, or longtime Governor Sir William Berkeley's Green Spring Plantation, both relatively nearby, and considered both safer and healthier locations than Jamestown Island.
 This and another situation combined to bring tiny Middle Plantation and Bruton Parish to prominence in the colony.

 In 1691, the House of Burgesses sent the Reverend James Blair, the colony's top religious leader and rector of Henrico Parish at Varina, to England to secure a charter to establish "a certain Place of Universal Study, a perpetual College of Divinity, Philosophy, Languages, and the good arts and sciences...to be supported and maintained, in all time coming."
 Blair journeyed to London and began a vigorous campaign.
 With support from his friends, Henry Compton, the Bishop of London, and John Tillotson (Archbishop of Canterbury), Blair was ultimately successful.

-The College of William & Mary was founded on February 8, 1693, under a Royal Charter secured by Blair.
+The College of William & Mary was founded on February 8, 1693.
 Named in honor of the reigning monarchs King William III and Queen Mary II, the college was one of the original Colonial colleges.
 William & Mary was founded as an Anglican institution; governors were required to be members of the Church of England, and professors were required to declare adherence to the Thirty-Nine Articles.